dagster-io/dagster/docs/docs-beta/docs/guides/automate/asset-sensors.md

 <CodeExample filePath="guides/automation/asset-sensor-custom-eval.py" language="python"/>

-## Trigger a job with configuration
+## Triggering a job with custom configuration

 By providing a configuration to the `RunRequest` object, you can trigger a job with a specific configuration.
 This is useful when you want to trigger a job with custom parameters based on custom logic you define.